iriberri/travis-trigger-build-on-commit/README.md

     - git checkout $TARGET_COMMIT_SHA
   ```

-This approach can be useful if we need to run the same commands for all our manual builds (the same `install`, `deploy` and/or `script` steps.
-This way, we don't need to specify the commands in all our API build requests.
+This approach can be useful if we need to run the same commands for all our manual builds (the same `install`, `deploy` and/or `script` steps).
+This way, we don't need to specify the same commands in all our API build requests.

 #### Request example